puranik3/sapient-frontend-jan-mar-2021/tasks.md

     - Use figure and figcaption etc. for captioning images
     - Read up on Landmarks, upto Time-based media in a11y reference document (docs/ folder).
     - Normalize stylesheet - what is it?
 HOw s it different from reset stylesheet.
+    - Fix the navigation menu for the workshops app on the top